PROGRAMS and SERVICES

 - Robert Yarchoan, M.D.
-Research interests include development of therapy for Kaposi's sarcoma using anti-angiogenesis and other approaches, a study of the mechanisms by which KSHV causes Kaposi's sarcoma and other diseases, immunologic/vaccination approaches to the therapy of HIV infection, and studies of HIV protease.
+Research interests include development of novel therapy for Kaposi's sarcoma, a study of the mechanisms by which KSHV causes Kaposi's sarcoma and other diseases, interaction between KSHV and cellular factors, and studies of HIV protease.
 Along with Drs.
-Hiroaki Mitsuya and Samuel Broder, developed some of the initial anti-HIV drugs including didanosine and zalcitabine.
+Hiroaki Mitsuya and Samuel Broder, Dr. Yarchoan developed some of the initial anti-HIV drugs including didanosine and zalcitabine.

 - Thomas Uldrick, M.D.
 A staff physician conducting clinical research in HIV-associated malignancies.
 Research interests include multicentric Castleman's disease, Kaposi's sarcoma, HIV-associated lymphoma, and other HIV-associated malignancies.

 - Hiroaki Mitsuya, M.D., Ph.D.
 An immunologist and virologist who, along with Drs.
 Yarchoan and Samuel Broder, developed some of the early anti-HIV drugs and has a continued interest in drug resistance to HIV drugs and developing novel therapies.